-Once you have a solid workflow, it’s not difficult to knock out a WordPress site in under an hour.
+Once you have a solid workflow, it’s not difficult to knock out a WordPress site.

 - You want to learn a bit more about WordPress